Ryanair Flight 4978: Legal investigation

 On 23 May 2021, the Lithuanian public prosecutor's office opened a pre-trial investigation under the Criminal Code articles of "Hijacking an Aircraft" and "Treatment of Persons Prohibited under International Law".
 Because the aircraft is registered in Poland and is subject to Polish law, on 24 May, the Prosecutor General of Poland ordered the opening of an investigation into the case.
 On 14 June, Protasevich appeared at a press conference, in which Chief of the Belarus Air Force Igor Golub claimed that there was "no interception, no forced diversion from the state border or forced landing of the Ryanair plane".
 A BBC journalist present at the conference stated that Protasevich was clearly there under duress.
 Since there were four Americans on board the plane, the FBI investigated the incident, and on 20 January 2022, the United States Attorney for the Southern District of New York charged four Belarusian officials with conspiracy to commit aircraft piracy.
 The officials charged have not been arrested.

+In September 2024, Polish prosecutors announced that they had enough evidence to charge three Belarusian citizens in connection with the forced landing of the flight.
+The individuals charged are the former director of the Belarusian air navigation agency, the shift manager of the Minsk air traffic control, and the head of the Belarusian KGB.
+According to a court statement, the charges stem from their actions in providing the flight crew with false information about an alleged explosive device on board, which led to the unlawful deprivation of liberty of 132 passengers, including Polish citizens.
+Prosecutors issued arrest warrants and announced that they would seek European Arrest Warrants and an Interpol red notice.

 Reactions

-The act was denounced by the United States, United Kingdom, European Union, NATO, and some civil aviation authorities as an act of air piracy and state terrorism; a violation of international law, including the Chicago Convention on International Civil Aviation; and an infringement of basic human rights by an authoritarian regime.
+The act was denounced by the United States, United Kingdom, European Union, NATO, and some civil aviation authorities as an act of air piracy and state terrorism; a violation of international law, including the Convention on International Civil Aviation; and an infringement of basic human rights by an authoritarian regime.